inadeemkhan/magento2-product-list-by-region/README.md

-# Mage2 Module Nadeem RegionBasedProducts

- - Unzip the zip file in `app/code/Nadeem`
- -

- # Magento2 Preventy Add To Cart
+# Magento2 Product List by Region
-Magento2 extension to prevent add to cart action if customer is not logged in.
+Magento2 extension to show products based on customer loaction at Product List Page.

 ## Features:
 1. To show products based on customer loaction at Product List Page.